YXME/SecretSantaBot/README.md

 After all entrants are visible in the Entrants list the creator of the Secret Santa has to run the DrawSanta Command :
 > .drawsanta

-Finally, everyone will recieve a private message with the name of the chosen one !
+Eventually, everyone will recieve a private message with the name of the chosen one !

 ## Sources